Jim Cornette: Camp Cornette (1993–1997)

-NWA invasion and color commentary (1998–1999)
+Color commentary; NWA invasion (1997–1999)

+In late 1997, Cornette returned to television and became a member of the WWF announcing team, where he served as a color commentator.
+It was during this time that he also began performing a series of controversial "worked shoots" where he would praise what he felt was right and condemn what he felt was wrong in professional wrestling.
+Although the segments were produced by the WWF, Cornette did not hesitate to give praise to wrestlers in rival World Championship Wrestling (WCW) that he felt deserved it.

 In 1998, Cornette led an NWA invasion based on the old Crockett Promotions territory, with a stable including Jeff Jarrett, Barry Windham and The Rock 'n' Roll Express.
-Later that year, Cornette managed Dan Severn and a new version of The Midnight Express before stepping back from management, and also provided color commentary (on Monday Night Raw, Shotgun Saturday Night, Sunday Night Heat and the 1st episode of Friday Night Smackdown) before disappearing from television altogether in fall of 1999.
-Cornette returned to WWF television for one night at WrestleMania X-Seven in Houston to participate in the Gimmick Battle Royal, but was quickly eliminated by Hillbilly Jim.
+Later that year, Cornette managed Dan Severn and a new version of The Midnight Express before stepping back from management, and also provided color commentary (on Monday Night Raw, Shotgun Saturday Night, Sunday Night Heat and the first episode of SmackDown) before disappearing from television altogether in the fall of 1999.

 Ohio Valley Wrestling (1999–2005)

 In July 1999, Cornette became head booker and part-owner of WWF's lead developmental territory, Ohio Valley Wrestling (OVW), then being run by Nightmare Danny Davis.
 As a talent developer in Smoky Mountain, he had already been instrumental in the careers of then-current and former WWF stars Kane, D'Lo Brown, Sunny and Al Snow, and WWE also credits Cornette with helping foster other world-famous superstars, including John Cena, Batista, Randy Orton and Brock Lesnar.

+In March 2001, Cornette returned to WWF television for one night at WrestleMania X-Seven in Houston to participate in the Gimmick Battle Royal, but was quickly eliminated by Hillbilly Jim.

 In May 2005, Cornette was suspended for several weeks by WWE after slapping OVW developmental wrestler Johnny Geo Basco (Anthony Carelli) backstage after Carelli had "no-sold" fellow wrestler The Boogeyman by laughing at him during a live OVW event.
 Shortly after Cornette returned from his suspension, a separate incident occurred and the WWE released him from his contract in July 2005.
 In the spring of 2007, Carelli, who had since been called up to the WWE as Santino Marella, appeared on a Canadian radio program where he publicly challenged Cornette to a match despite Cornette working for rival promotion TNA at the time.
 Since beginning his podcasting days, Cornette has looked back on Carelli's actions as the last straw and cited burnout from time working in OVW, while still putting down Carelli as a comedy 'joke' wrestler.

 Extreme Championship Wrestling (1997)

-In June 1997, Cornette made a surprise appearance on the Extreme Championship Wrestling (ECW) show Orgy of Violence, assisting Jerry Lawler and attacked Tommy Dreamer with his tennis racket as part of a WWF-ECW rivalry angle.
+In June 1997, Cornette made a surprise appearance on the Extreme Championship Wrestling (ECW) show Orgy of Violence, assisting Jerry Lawler and attacking Tommy Dreamer with his tennis racket as part of a WWF-ECW rivalry angle.